 List of all dimensions that make up that cube

-The current number of subsets defined on each dimension
+- The current number of subsets defined in each dimension

 Lookup cubes are cubes that you can set up and which can be used to support other cubes within a TM1 application.
 These cubes are usually read-only to the user and may contain calculations or reference data that are then pulled into other cubes using TM1 rules.

 The cubes that TM1 itself uses to perform certain activities are called control cubes.
 These activities are:

 - Client and group administration

 - Object attribute and properties control

 - Performance monitoring